 Living in Slovakia as an expat

 Slovakia has a reasonably extensive public transport system.
 Cities such as Bratislava are serviced by buses, trams, trolleybuses and taxis, making it easy to get around and explore.
 There are also international bus services to other countries, and buses that run between Bratislava and its surrounding villages and towns.
 Commuting by bicycle is also easy throughout city centres.
 Driving in Slovakia is relatively safe, with roads that are in great condition and extensive signage.
-The country does have a reputation for its aggressive motorists, though, and expats should drive defensively.
+The country does have a reputation for aggressive motorists, though, and you should drive defensively.

 The country provides universal healthcare for its citizens.
 Residents can choose between three different healthcare companies, one of which is government-based.
 Although public healthcare coverage is wide, the public system is often understaffed and facilities are somewhat lacking, resulting in most expats, and even some locals, opting for private healthcare instead.